 A Passion for Healthy, Mindful Eating

 Meredith Klein, the founder of Pranaful, is a Los Angeles-based private chef and Ayurveda lifestyle coach who is passionate about helping individuals experience radical transformation through the practices of meditation and healthy, mindful eating.
-She creates internationally-inspired, Ayurvedically-influenced organic cuisine, and offers nourishment education workshops and consultations.
-A student of Zen Master Thich Nhat Hanh, Meredith teaches meditation at retreats and workshops, in addition to offering Ayurvedic consultations and mindfulness-based life coaching.
+She creates internationally-inspired, Ayurvedically-influenced organic cuisine, and offers workshops and retreats in addition to 1-on-1 consultations.

 Meredith's food is regularly showcased at yoga and mindful living events across the country.
 She provides food for private parties and events in addition to offering personal chef services.
 Meredith has taught classes and workshops at Google's Los Angeles office, the Lightning in a Bottle festival, UCLA, and UC-Berkeley, in addition to offering her own cooking retreats.
 She is the creator of an award-winning organic vegan frozen yogurt, and has consulted with other restaurants and cafes in Los Angeles for the design of healthy vegan and vegetarian menu options.